-I hope you enjoy the video of this flip through and do let me know if you have any questions or suggestions.
-Thanks so much for watching!
+Anyway, I hope you enjoyed the video and let me know if you have any questions or suggestions.

 I love these bears and I’m gonna have to create a couple more “hello” cards with this set because I like that I don’t really need to color each bear so it allows me to churn out more cards 🙂 Setting the bear against a bright background also adds an element of fun.
 Love it!

 I don’t actually have many stamp or die sets with critters but I made it a point to look for the Mama Elephant sets that were sold in JoAnns when I was in the US.
 These sets are pretty value for money and come with coordinating dies, which is an absolute win.
 And I got my sets at 40% off.
 Win!